Nancy-Kolaski/Nancy-Kolaski.github.io/project4.md

 <img src="assets/USA_RealEstate/clusters.png" alt="clusters" style="width: 400px; height: auto;">

-- The above scatterplot was what I utilized via Tableau, as it was easier to manage and interact with.
-The below scatterplot is the same information using matplotlib from python:
+- I utilized Tableau to produce the above scatterplot, as it was easier to manage and interact with.
+The below scatterplot is the same information using matplotlib from Python:

 <img src="assets/USA_RealEstate/house_size_price_python.png" alt="clusters" style="width: 500px; height: auto;">